ChrstphrHll/npc_gen/students/Faliah Oluevaera.md

 ---
 ### Description
 - 8th year Gnome Cleric in Elkenval
-- wavy strawberry blond hair that's put up in a large bun, Pale Brown eyes, and Tan skin
+- long curly dirty blonde hair that's plain, Pale Brown eyes, and Tan skin
 - Is Anticipative and Competitive, and has Ambition as their ideal

 ### Organizations